flomesh-io/osm-edge-demo/demo/README.md

 1. Provision access to a Kubernetes cluster.
 Any certified conformant Kubernetes cluster (version 1.15 or higher) can be used.
 Here are a couple of options:
 	- **Option 1:** Local [kind](https://kind.sigs.k8s.io/) cluster
 	    - [Install kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
-	       - `brew install kind` on macOS
 	    - Provision a local cluster and registry in Docker: `make kind-up`
 	- **Option 2:** A Kubernetes cluster - use an already provisioned cluster config, either in the default location ($HOME/.kube/config) or referenced by the $KUBECONFIG environment variable.
       - Set `CTR_REGISTRY` in your `.env` file to a container registry you have permission to push and pull from.
       - Ensure you are logged into the container registry using: `docker login <registry url>`

-    We will use images from [Docker Hub](https://hub.docker.com/r/openservicemesh/osm-controller).
-Ensure you can pull these containers using: `docker pull openservicemesh/osm-controller`
+    We will use images from [Docker Hub](https://hub.docker.com/r/flomesh/osm-edge-controller).
+Ensure you can pull these containers using: `docker pull flomesh/osm-edge-controller`

 ## Run the Demo
 From the root of this repository execute: